Skip to main content

 • “The atmosphere in the Lowell orphanage is thick; the graphics are stunningly realistic, and the sound design with the children whispering in your ear is nightmare fuel.”

 • “Lost Lullabies is not only a great game but a good work in progress.
-What I've seen so far has far surpassed my expectations of its release.
-It's the first game in a while I've seen that doesn't crash; the graphics are perfect, developed, and jump scares are smooth.
-Overall, amazing job guys, keep up the good work!”
+What I've seen so far has surpassed my expectations of its release.
+It's the first game in a while I've seen that doesn't crash, the graphics are perfect, developed, and jump scares are smooth.
+Overall amazing job guys, keep up the good work, can't wait to see all the things you create with this game!”

-• “The graphics are fine for an early-access game, I guess, but it's so grossly colorful it feels like a kid-friendly Phasmo.”
+• “The graphics are fine for an early-access game, but the overly colorful palette makes it feel like a kid-friendly version of Phasmophobia.”

 • atmosphere